4ahmns2122-VR/VRProjekt2122-LOppitz/README.md

 https://mixkit.co

 ### Limitations&Problems
-had a hard time finishing the first game; unknown issue with right hand position - only when tested on VR

-haptic feedback doesn't work
+had a hard time finishing the first game; unknown issue with right hand position - only when tested on VR; haptic feedback doesn't work